-We recruited 46 patients diagnosed with SSc based on the 2013 EULAR/ACR classification criteria [7] who were treated at the National Hospital of Venereology Dermatology and (NHDV) December 2014 to December 2017.
-Selection criteria included patients who had an onset of $\leq$ 36 months. naïve to treatment or had stopped immunosuppressive and antifibrotic therapy for ≥ 2 months, had no concomitant skin diseases such as skin infection or overlap syndrome.
-The patients were with methylprednisolone, treated methotrexate, vasodilators, and other symptomatic treatments according to the European guidelines on SSc management [8] and were followed up in at least 12 months.
+We recruited 46 patients diagnosed with SSc based on the 2013 EULAR/ACR classification criteria [7] who were treated at the National Hospital of Dermatology and Venereology (NHDV) December 2014 to December 2017.
+Selection criteria included patients who had an onset of \leq 36 months. naïve to treatment or immunosuppressive and antifibrotic therapy for ≥ 2 months, had no concomitant skin diseases such as skin infection or overlap syndrome.
+The patients were with methylprednisolone, methotrexate, vasodilators, and other symptomatic treatments according to the European guidelines on SSc management [8] and were followed up in at least 12 months.

-Data collection included demographics (sex, age, onset, disease duration) and clinical and laboratory parameters at baseline and 12-month follow-up.
-Patients were assessed for skin lesions (using the modified Rodnan Skin Score-mRSS), digital tip ulcer, telangiectasia, interstitial lung disease (ILD, using high-resolution computed tomography-HRCT), pulmonary arterial hypertension (PAH, using the cutoff ≥ 35 mmHg of the systolic pulmonary artery pressureon transthoracic echocardiography-TTE), urinalysis abnormality (observed on ≥ 2 tests), difficulty swallowing, joint pain, and muscle injury (at least 2 out of 3 findings: muscle pain/weakness, creatinine kinase-CK level higher than normal limit at the time of presentation. and needle electromyography-EMG demonstrating muscle diseases).
-Severity was classified as mild, moderate. and severe if patients had zero, one, and two or more organ involvements, respectively.
-Improvement and worsening were determined by changes in constitutional symptoms and at least two systems (healing or new lessons of digital tip ulcer, improved or worsened difficulty swallowing, joint pain, or muscular involvement, a difference of $\geq 2$ points in the ILD score, and a difference of $\geq 5$ mmHg in PAPs between recruitment and follow-up).
+Data collection included demographics (sex. age, onset, disease duration) and clinical and laboratory parameters at baseline and 12-month follow-up.
+Patients were assessed for skin lesions (using the modified Rodnan Skin Score-mRSS), digital tip ulcer, telangiectasia, interstitial lung disease (ILD, using high-resolution computed tomography-HRCT), pulmonary arterial hypertension (PAH, using the cutoff ≥ 35 mmHg of the systolic pulmonary artery pressuretransthoracic echocardiography-TTE), urinalysis abnormality (observed on ≥ 2 tests), difficulty swallowing, joint pain, and muscle injury (at least 2 out of 3 findings: muscle pain/weakness, creatinine kinase-CK level higher than normal limit at of presentation. time and needle electromyography-EMG demonstrating muscle diseases).
+Severity was classified as mild, moderate, and severe if patients had zero, one, and two or more organ involvements, respectively.
+Improvement and worsening were determined by changes constitutional symptoms and at least two systems (healing or new lessons of digital tip ulcer, improved or worsened difficulty swallowing, joint pain, or muscular involvement, a difference of ≥ 2 points in the ILD score, and a difference of ≥ 5 mmHg in PAPs between recruitment and follow-up).